traffic-taffy/traffic-taffy/docs/importantchanges.rst

 The following versions contained significant changes worthy of special
 callout:

+- 0.9
+    - Massive code rewrite for various improvements
+    - An entirely new `--config` flag for loading configuration from YAML
+    - three algorithms for doing comparisons: `statistical`, `correlation`, and `correlationchanges` (see the `-A` flag).
+    - A new `labels` extra processing module to split DNS names into pieces.

 - 0.8.5
     - Added support for reporting a number of IANA numeric->name translations